globallogicuki/qa-tech-test/README.md

 ## Bonus
-Your submission should be able to work in CI without any set up or configuration from our side.

 Have your tests start and tear down the app.

 BDD frameworks are great, but are they always appropriate?
 You decide.